dyeisley/ds36/gui/README.md

 - gcc (for data generation)

 ### Database Client Tools (for Step 2)

+These tools must be installed and available in your PATH:

 - SQL Server: `sqlcmd`
 - MySQL: `mariadb` or `mysql`
 - PostgreSQL: `psql`
 - Oracle: `sqlplus`

+The GUI will only show databases in Step 2 (Database Loading) if their corresponding client tool is found in your PATH.

 ## Usage